MASTER IN EDUCATION

 Licensure and the Massachusetts Tests for Educator Licensure (MTEL)

 The Commonwealth of Massachusetts has established a range of requirements for teaching, including a series of examinations known collectively as the Massachusetts Tests for Educator Licensure (MTEL).
 New teachers and those interested in seeking new licenses must all pass the Communications and Literacy Skills test.
-Therefore, passing scores on both portions of this test are required for matriculation into a license-oriented M.Ed. program at Curry College.
+Therefore, passing scores on both portions of this test are required for a license-oriented M.Ed. program at Curry College.

 INSTITUTIONAL PASS RATES: Massachusetts Tests for Educator Licensure